-Pursuant to California Penal Code section 6126 et seg., the Office of the Inspector General (the OIG) is responsible for periodically reviewing and reporting on the delivery of the ongoing medical care provided to incarcerated people1 in the California Department of Corrections and Rehabilitation (the department).2
+Pursuant to California Penal Code section 6126 et seq., the Office of the Inspector General (the OIG) is responsible for periodically reviewing and reporting on the delivery of the ongoing medical care provided to incarcerated people1 in the California Department of Corrections and Rehabilitation (the department).2

 In Cycle 7, the OIG continues to apply the same assessment methodologies used in Cycle 6, including clinical case review and compliance testing.
-These methods provide an accurate assessment of how the institution's health care systems function regarding patients with the highest medical risk who tend to access services at the highest rate.
-This information helps to assess the performance of the institution in providing sustainable, adequate care.3
+Together, these methods assess the institution's medical care on both individual and system levels by providing an accurate assessment of how the institution's health care systems function regarding patients with the highest medical risk, who tend to access services at the highest rate.
+Through these methods, the OIG evaluates the performance of the institution in providing sustainable, adequate care.
+We continue to review institutional care using 15 indicators as in prior cycles.3

-We continue to review institutional care using 15 indicators as in prior cycles.
-Using each of these indicators, our compliance inspectors collect data in answer to compliance- and performance-related questions as established in the medical inspection tool (MIT).4 We determine a total compliance score for each applicable indicator and consider the MIT scores in the overall conclusion of the institution's performance.
+Using each of these indicators, our compliance inspectors collect data in answer to compliance- and performance-related questions as established in the medical inspection tool (MIT).
 In addition, our clinicians complete document reviews of individual cases and also perform on-site inspections, which include interviews with staff.
+The OIG determines a total compliance score for each applicable indicator and considers the MIT scores in the overall conclusion of the institution's compliance performance.

-In reviewing the cases, our clinicians examine whether providers used sound medical judgment in the course of caring for a patient.
-In the event we find errors, we determine whether such errors were clinically significant or led to a significantly increased risk of harm to the patient.5 At the same time, our clinicians examine whether the institution's medical system mitigated the error.
+In conducting in-depth quality-focused reviews of randomized cases, our case review clinicians examine whether health care staff used sound medical judgment in the course of caring for a patient.
+In the event we find errors, we determine whether such errors were clinically significant or led to a significantly increased risk of harm to the patient.
+At the same time, our clinicians consider whether institutional medical processes led to identifying and correcting individual or system errors, and we examine whether the institution's medical system mitigated the error.
+The OIG rates each applicable indicator proficient, adequate, or inadequate, and considers each rating in the overall conclusion of the institution's health care performance.